langflow-ai/langflow/scripts/walkthroughtutorial_spot.md

 In the next step, you'll configure the GCP environment and deploy Langflow.

 ## Configure the GCP environment and deploy Langflow
-Run the deploy_langflow_gcp.sh script to configure the GCP environment and deploy Langflow:
+Run the deploy_langflow_gcp_spot.sh script to configure the GCP environment and deploy Langflow:

 ```sh
 gcloud config set project <walkthrough-project-id/>